FEBRUARY 2023: SWITZERLAND TOUR

 Helen is a mezzo-soprano from Coventry, who recently graduated with a distinction in her master’s in vocal studies from Trinity Laban Conservatoire of Music and Dance.

 Under Trinity Laban’s tuition she has performed in masterclasses with renowned singers Barbara Hannigan, Anna Stéphany and Gidon Saks, and played Rosina (Il barbiere di Siviglia), Ursule (Béatrice et Bénédict), Nancy, (Albert Herring) and Ino (Semele).

-In September 2021 Helen is delighted to be joining the Swiss Opera Studio programme based in Bern, where she will be studying with Christian Hilz.
+In September 2021 Helen joined the Swiss Opera Studio programme based in Bern, where she will be studying with Christian Hilz.
 Helen is generously supported by the Alec Turner Music Scholarship (awarded by the General Charity of the City of Coventry), The Turner Exhibition Fund and the Soothern and Craner Charitable Foundation.